oracle-livelabs/oci-migration/ecc-hol/query/register-ecc-instance/register-ecc-instance.md

     ![Copy the "ebsdb_APPS.EXAMPLE.COM.dbc" file to the ECC instance](../images/fndnode.png "Copy file to the ECC instance")

-## Task 2: Update Oracle EBS user name
+## Task 2: Update Oracle EBS user name (Optional)

-**EBS\_ECC\_USER** is the Oracle E-Business Suite user name (FND user) with which Oracle Enterprise Command Center Framework connects to Oracle E-Business Suite using the JNDI configuration.
+This task is optional. **EBS\_ECC\_USER** is the Oracle E-Business Suite user name (FND user) with which Oracle Enterprise Command Center Framework connects to Oracle E-Business Suite using the JNDI configuration.

 1. Make sure that from ECC terminal you update EBS\_ECC\_USER value in /u01/Oracle/quickInstall/EccConfig.properties  to ECC\_DISCOVERY\_HOL\_{yourname}, to do that follow the below steps: